 Harrison, 125.

-David Chidester, Salvation and Suicide: Jim Jones, The Peoples Temple, and Jonestown (Bloomington, IN: Indiana University Press, 1988), 2.
+David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (Bloomington, IN: University of Indiana Press, 1988), 2.

 American Experience.